JesseVelden/SwipyFolders/README.md

 You can even set the first icon as the folder preview.
 Bye bye ugly looking folders!

-Suggestions can improvements/ pull requests are welcome!
+Suggestions and improvements/ pull requests are welcome!

 License: MIT